 Nominated students who are studying abroad during 2013/14 should log into Workspace for pre-departure information relating to immigration, finance, health and safety abroad, and advice from previous students.

-If you have any questions about the U21/University-wide programme please contact the Study Abroad Team.
+If you have any questions about the University-wide programme please contact the International Office.

-For academic questions please contact your school coordinator.
-To find out the name of your school coordinator, please see Study Abroad Opportunities by School.
+For academic questions please contact your academic advisor.
+To find out the name of your academic advisor, please see Study Abroad Opportunities by School.